Meldexun/BetterDiving/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to...
+1. Go to '...'
-2. Use item...
-3. Place block...
-.
-.
-.
+2. Click on '....'
+3. Scroll down to '....'
 4. See error

+**Screenshots/Videos**
+If applicable, add screenshots/videos to help explain your problem.

 **Versions**
 Better Diving:
 Forge:
 Minecraft:

-**Other**
-Crash report (if one exists):
-Latest log:
-Singleplayer/Multiplayer:
-Other mods (that are necessary to produce the bug):
+Other mods (necessary to reproduce the bug):

-Other mods (that are also installed):
+**Log File**
+Please use a paste site to upload the log file (for example https://gist.github.com/) and provide the link to the file here: